 Directing the ERP Implementation: A Best Practice Guide to Avoiding Program Failure Traps While Tuning System Performance

 OUR TAKE: Michael W. Pelphrey has over 30 years of experience in the ERP marketplace, and in this book, he applies everything he’s learned to help leaders select and integrate the right ERP system into their company’s processes.

 Combining best practices with a proven roadmap for ERP implementations, writer Michael W. Pelphrey’s book provides readers with the framework, methods, and principles they need to ensure they get the highest ROI from their ERP system.
-The book also covers important topics like information workmanship standards, conference room piloting, project monitoring, software deployment, employee education, risk management tips, and proven methods for ensuring product quality, positive ROI, and more.GO TO BOOK
+The book also covers essential topics like information quality standards, conference room piloting, project monitoring, software deployment, employee education, risk management tips, and proven methods for ensuring product quality, positive ROI, and more.GO TO BOOK

 Enterprise Resource Planning Systems 2017: 12 Frequently Asked Questions About Enterprise Resource Planning Systems

 OUR TAKE: With 50+ years of experience between them, Brian Iinuma and Eric Klauss have written a book for business leaders looking to get comfortable in the world of enterprise resource planning software.